-More relaxed, cafe style dining is basically limited to the Golden Mile.
-There are bar restaurants in the beach side Shoreline apartments and in Club Vista Mare.
+Relaxed, cafe style dining is available in the Golden Mile, in the Mall.
+There are bar restaurants in the beach side Shoreline apartments, in Club Vista Mare, on the West Trunk.
 The Golden Mile development offers Wagamama, The Coffee Club (very good actually), and Shakespeares.
 There is also a Starbucks, and a Cafe Nero.
-The Organic Supermarket also has its own cafe, which does a fab breakfast at only 39 AED.
-It is very popular.
+The Organic Supermarket also has its own cafe, which did a fab breakfast at only 39 AED until the arrival of Covid-19.

-At the end of the trunk, The Pointe has now opened, offering more mid-tier dining options.
-The Pointe has one considerable advantage over the Golden Mile - some of its restaurants are licensed.
-It also has fountains... although these are not yet operational, and a cinema...
+At the end of the trunk, The Pointe offers more mid-tier dining options.
+The Pointe's restaurants are licensed.
+It also has fountains - the world's largest according to some obtuse calculation...
 Visitors often marvel not only at how beautiful some of the restaurants look, but also how quiet it can be mid week.
 Let's hope a new Monorail adds to the numbers.

 The Palm is undoubtedly a great place to live, and its sense of incompleteness is coming to an end.
-For an upmarket community, Nakheel needs to spend more on "the bits inbetween" - the pavements, the access roads, the signage - that combined ease pedestrian and vehicular traffic, and give a sense of incompleteness.
-That said because of this, the Palm has a more relaxed vibe without the hustle and bustle, and traffic of nearby JBR.
+For an upmarket community, Nakheel needs to spend more on "the bits inbetween" - the pavements, the access roads, the signage - that combined ease pedestrian and vehicular traffic, and give a sense of prestige to a development.
+Critique aside, the Palm has a more relaxed vibe without the hustle and bustle, and traffic of nearby JBR.
 A great community for young families, but one that comes with a fairly hefty price tag.